tokopedia/gripmock/Readme.md

 - Install [Docker](https://docs.docker.com/install/)
 - Run `docker pull tkpd/gripmock` to pull the image
 - We are gonna mount `/mypath/hello.proto` (it must be a fullpath) into a container and also we expose ports needed.
-Run `docker run -p 4770:4770 -p 4771:4771 -v /mypath:/proto tkpd/gripmock /proto/hello.proto`
+Run `docker run --name gripmockcd  -v /mypath:/proto -p 4770:4770 -d calindinis/gripmock:v1 --proto-dirs /proto`
 - On a separate terminal we are gonna add a stub into the stub service.
 Run `curl -X POST -d '{"service":"Gripmock","method":"SayHello","input":{"equals":{"name":"gripmock"}},"output":{"data":{"message":"Hello GripMock"}}}' localhost:4771/add `
 - Now we are ready to test it with our client.
 You can find a client example file under `example/simple/client/`.
 Execute one of your preferred language.
 Example for go: `go run example/simple/client/*.go`